South African court orders Jacob Zuma to return to jail | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The former South African president's medical parole was found to be "unlawful".
-Zuma plans to appeal the ruling.
+The former South African president's medical parole was found to be "unlawful."
+Zuma's legal team has said it is appealing the ruling.

-This July 2021 photo of South Africa's former president was taken shortly before he handed himself after a public stand-off over his sentence

-South Africa's former president, Jacob Zuma, has been ordered to return to jail.
+South African former President Jacob Zuma has been ordered to return to jail.

 The Gauteng High Court in Pretoria ruled on Wednesday that a prior decision to release him on medical parole was "unlawful."